department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility.md

 <div class="va-introtext">

-Are you a service member, Veteran, or spouse or dependent child of a service member?
-Find out which life insurance programs may be right for you. <br>
+Find out which VA insurance programs may be right for you as a Veteran, service member, spouse, or dependent child.

 </div>